What is MCT Oil and Does It Benefit Your Health?

 The drug-resistant bacteria that result from overusing antibiotics is just one reason it might to have natural antibiotics, like MCTs, as a regular part of your diet.

-In addition, a study published in The Journal of Nutritional Biochemistry found that medium-chain triglycerides with 8-12 carbons displayed more antiviral and antibacterial qualities than long-chain monoglycerides, and were able to inactivate four different types of pathogens.
+In addition, studies have found that medium-chain triglycerides with 8-12 carbons displayed more antiviral and antibacterial qualities than long-chain monoglycerides, and were able to inactivate four different types of pathogens.
 However, more research needs to be done to draw stronger conclusions, and natural antibiotics shouldn’t be your first and only choice without consulting a medical professional.

 6. Withstands high-temperature cooking